rhp997/BTPi/README.md

   - If you have more queries, simply copy/paste one of the tables and change the number on the end of the ID (e.g. Table3)
   - Table columns and rows are dynamically derived from the output of the passed query.
   - The table header is derived from the configured query's title attribute
-  - A text value indicates the last time the page was reloaded by the META tag (not file timestamp)
+  - A text value indicates the last time the data or page was refreshed (see Heartbeat query)
 - Using JQuery and a text editor, the format of the webpage is easily changed
   - Instead of tablular data, consider widgets from Charts.js or similar